firebase/geofire-android/README.md

 There are two ways to use GeoFire:

-  - GeoFire - an end-to-end solution for adding simple geo queries to apps using Firebase Realtime Database
+  - GeoFire - an end-to-end solution for adding simple geo queries to apps using Firebase Realtime Database.
-  - GeoFireUtils - a set of utilities that make it simple to build a geo query solution for apps using Cloud Firestore
+  - GeoFireUtils - a set of utilities that make it simple to build a geo query solution for any app, such as those using Cloud Firestore.

 ### GeoFire